 • Use mindfulness techniques:

 Try the 5-4-3-2-1 grounding technique: Identify 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing you can taste.
+Practice deep breathing exercises when you feel overwhelmed.

 “Grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.”

-Tip #6: Navigate Co-Parenting (if applicable)
+Tip #6: Navigate co-parenting (if applicable)

 If you have children, prioritizing their well-being while managing your own emotions can be challenging but crucial: